heekyoung2000/heekyoung2000/README.md

 ### 👉 About me
-* 🎓 I'm currently learning back-end skills
+* 🎓 I'm currently learning cloud skills
 * 🐢 I don't get frustrated even if I fail, and I try to solve the problem

 <br>